 In the end, you want to be careful, though.
-Most portfolios are fine with a mix of stocks and bonds, with a little cash or real estate thrown in.
+Most portfolios are fine with a mix of stocks and bonds, with a little cash or real estate tossed in.
 My own portfolios are composed of bond and stock index funds and ETFs, along with REITs.

 You could also consider basic short-term investments, even if they are a bit on the “safer” side and you might not see huge returns.

 Consider setting aside a bit of “play money.”
-When I want to try something out, or see if I can find a new avenue, I choose play money.
+When I want to try something out or see if I can find a new avenue, I choose play money.

 This is money you're 100% okay with losing.